ehildenb/reviews/model-checking/bounded-model-checking.md

 easier to use, and, more importantly, increases the confidence in verification results over the typical bounded approach.
 To demonstrate the feasibility of this idea, we implemented a fully automated prototype software model checker and verified several example algorithms.
-We also applied our technique to a non software model-checking problem from biology – we used it to analyze and synthesize correct executions from scenario-based requirements in the form of Live Sequence Charts.
+We also applied our technique to a non-software model-checking problem from biology – we used it to analyze and synthesize correct executions from scenario-based requirements in the form of Live Sequence Charts.